 Step 3: Shake, shake, and shake!
 This is the fun part that students can help with!
-If the color isn’t bright enough for you, just add a few more drops of liquid watercolor and if you have too much color just add more salt.
+If the color isn’t bright enough for you, just add a few more drops of liquid watercolor.
+Conversely, if you have too much color, just add more salt.

 ***Let the salt air dry for 24-48 hours before you place it in an airtight container.
 This ensures that all the moisture is out of the salt.***

 That’s it!
-Now you have gorgeous, bright colored salt for all your activities!
+Now you have gorgeous, brightly colored salt for all your activities!

-Salt is perfect to add to the base of a writing tray to make learning and practicing writing letter FUN and hands-on.
+Salt is perfect for adding to the base of a writing tray to make practicing writing letters FUN and hands-on.
 Add a paintbrush to the writing tray for students to use to write the letters in the salt.

 If you want to make the writing tray extra fancy, add sprinkles or glitter.
-The sprinkles really make the writing tray extra fun and you can tie it in your learning theme easily.
+The sprinkles really make the writing tray a special treat!
+You can tie the writing tray into your learning theme easily.
 For example, add fall leaf sprinkles to a fall writing tray.

 Make a salt sensory table!
 Sand is a ton of fun in the sensory table but can get boring after a while.
 Dye a large batch of salt for the sensory table!
 Add measuring cups, tubes, funnels, and treasures to the salt sensory table once the salt is dry.

 If you want letter cards to add to the sensory table, I got you!
 Check out this pack of Seasons Letter Cards with tons of letter cards.
 These are perfect to add to any sensory table.
 It includes matching worksheets if you need those too.
-You can use them for letter centers too.
+You can also use them for letter centers.
 Grab the Seasons Letter Cards HERE.

 Love this?
 Pin this image!